 Split Rail Fence

-We’ve done a lot of work on our outdoor living space here at our home in Vermont over the past 2 years.
+We’ve done much work on our outdoor living space here at our home in Vermont over the past 2 years.

 Check out these posts to see more: